» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Because Mycoplasma is probably never eliminated entirely from the airways, it often becomes necessary to use pulse antibiotic therapy (long term, intermittent, dosing), or a continuing maintenance schedule of antibiotics for rats with chronic Mycoplasmosis.

-For appropriate dosing in pulse antibiotic therapy for chronic illness, discuss with veterinarian
+When choosing pulse antibiotic therapy for chronic illness, discuss a dosing regimen with veterinarian.

 Note: see warning for young, pregnant or nursing rats in Pharmacology section above.